Two traits that great sales reps share

 When you’re out in the world interacting with people, take time to notice things and ask about them.
 Restaurants and coffee shops are great places to practice this, since they’re social environments by design, but not all of your questions have to be directed toward a person; with all of the world’s knowledge accessible from the computer in your pocket, you can get answers from experts to any question that comes to mind.

 Learn a little bit about as many subjects as you can

 The more you learn about seemingly unrelated topics, the more you’ll find interesting intersections that may pique your curiosity and drive you to ask more questions.
 One way to do this is to read a different section of the newspaper than you’d normally gravitate toward.
 You can also look around in a bookstore or library (or even browse on Amazon) to find a book on a topic you don’t know much about.

 There’s no need to become an expert on anything in particular (unless your curiosity drives you to learn more); getting a quick overview of the important concepts is generally enough to help you create the scaffolding for unexpected connections between subjects.

 Even if these traits don’t come naturally you, trying out these tactics will help you strengthen the mental processes that can turn you into an adaptable and intellectually-engaged person.
 Being able to ask thought-provoking questions and maintain your cool when things don’t go as expected are valuable skills for sales professionals— and not just at work.
 These two traits are useful in so many aspects of modern life, and taking the time to build them will make the world a little easier to navigate.

 Want to get a better idea of where you stand on your sales goals?
-Get early access (for free!) to our sales performance management tool here.
+Use our free sales performance management tool here.